An automatic system to detect equivalence between iterative algorithms: A characterization of oracle equivalence

 \section{A characterization of oracle equivalence}

 In this section, we will discuss how to characterize oracle equivalence via transfer functions.
-Recall that oracle equivalence, introduced in section \ref{equivalence}, characterizes an algorithm by its oracle sequence.
+Recall that oracle equivalence, introduced in \cref{equivalence}, characterizes an algorithm by its oracle sequence.
 This sequence is uniquely determined by the initialization of the algorithm (which we ignore) and the input-output map of the linear system representing the algorithm.
-While the state-space realization of two equivalent algorithms may differ, from subsection \ref{control}, recall that the transfer function of a linear system uniquely characterizes the system as an input-output map.
+While the state-space realization of two equivalent algorithms may differ, from \cref{control}, recall that the transfer function of a linear system uniquely characterizes the system as an input-output map.
 Fortunately, using \cref{eqp10}, we can directly calculate the transfer function from the state-space realization of an algorithm; and we can use equality of transfer functions to check if two algorithms are equivalent.
 This machinery allows us to avoid the issue of initialization (or of the optimization problem!) entirely, as we can check algorithm equivalence without ever producing a sequence of iterates.

 More formally, consider two oracle-equivalent algorithms with the same number of oracle calls in each iteration.
-From subsection \ref{oracle-equ}, we know that for every optimization problem, and for every initialization of the first algorithm, there exists an initialization of the second algorithm so that the oracle sequence of the two algorithms is the same.
-Concretely, by picking the initialization of the second algorithm appropriately, we can ensure that the first output of the linear systems match.
+From \cref{oracle-equ}, we know that for every optimization problem, and for all possible oracles, there exist initializations for both algorithms so that the oracle sequence of the two algorithms is the same.
+Concretely, by picking the initializations of both algorithms appropriately, we can ensure that the first output of the linear systems match.
 Hence (since the oracles are the same), the first input of the linear systems match, and so the second output of the linear systems match, etc. By induction, for each possible sequence of input $\bu$, they produce identical sequences of output $\by$.
-Then from subsection \ref{control}, the algorithms must have identical impulse responses and consequently identical transfer functions.
+Then from \cref{control}, the algorithms must have identical impulse responses and consequently identical transfer functions.
 In light of the previous discussion, we have proved the following proposition, since each step in the reasoning above is necessary and sufficient.
+We defer a detailed mathematical proof to \cref{proof-oracleequivalence}.

-\begin{proposition} Algorithms with the same number of oracle calls in each iteration are oracle-equivalent if and only if they have identical transfer functions. \end{proposition}
+\begin{proposition} Algorithms with the same oracle calls in each iteration are oracle-equivalent if and only if they have identical transfer functions. \end{proposition}

 Importantly, oracle-equivalent algorithms have the same transfer function, even if they have a different number of state variables.
 But any realization of the algorithm must have at least as many state variables as the minimal realization of the linear system.